Builderall vs Clickfunnels – Which is Best to Create High Converting Marketing Funnels?

 What Do Sales Funnel Software Do?

-Sales funnel software (aka. landing page builder, sales funnel builder, page builder etc.) let you easily create online sales funnels.
+Sales funnel software (aka. landing page builder, sales funnel builder, landing page creator, web page builder etc.) let you easily create online sales funnels.

-For the uninitiated, online marketing funnels are just a series of pages (or funnel steps) that guide a visitor, step-by-step, down the funnel that the marketer has already planned out.
+For the uninitiated, online funnels are just a series of landing pages (or funnel steps) that guide a visitor, step-by-step, down the funnel that the marketer has already planned out.

 In this example, Brandon Carter (a Clickfunnels user) is collecting leads for his new book launch.
 When a visitor signs up for his lead generation waiting list above, they’ll get taken to the next step of the funnel which is known as a thank you page.